Ramp Mignonette Sauce

 • Optional- minced fresh parsley or dill to garnish

 1. Combine everything in a small bowl, then give it a good stir to combine.
-The sauce is ready to be enjoyed right away, but for optimal flavor, let it rest at room temperature for at least 15 minutes, but ideally 2 hours.
+The sauce is ready to be enjoyed right away, but for optimal flavor, let it rest at room temperature for at least 15 minutes, or ideally 2 hours.

 2. When you’re ready to serve the sauce, top each oyster with spoonful of mignonette then finish with some fresh herbs (if using).
 Enjoy immediately, preferably with sunshine and nice cool glass of a crisp white or something bubbly!